-- a pair of sharp scissors
+- Small sharp scissors

-- a short length of embroidery floss - any color
+- Six-strand embroidery floss, any color

-How to Hold the Hoop and Needle
+Holding the Hoop and Needle

 Hold the hoop in your left hand and the needle with your right thumb and forefinger.
 Do not grip the needle too tightly.